-These keto and low carb coconut flour muffins are tender, fluffy and coconutty.
-At 95 calories and 3 grams net carbs per muffin, they are also guilt free!
+Gluten-free and keto coconut flour muffins are tender, fluffy and coconutty.
+At 95 calories and 3 grams net carbs per muffin, they’re also guilt-free!

-I do add two full tablespoons of vanilla extract to these muffins – this is not a typo, and I think they are delicious with a pronounced vanilla flavor.
-But if you worry it would be too much, by all means use just 1 tablespoon.
+1. Yes, I add two full tablespoons of vanilla extract to these coconut flour muffins.
+This is not a typo, and I think they are delicious with a pronounced vanilla flavor.
+But if you worry that it would be too much, by all means, use just 1 tablespoon.
 It should work just as well.

-When measuring the coconut flour, it’s best to measure it by weight and not by volume.
-Coconut flour is extremely absorbent, and every small deviation from the recipe as written might prove disastrous.
+2. When measuring the coconut flour, it’s best to measure it by weight and not by volume.
+Coconut flour is extremely absorbent so every small deviation from the recipe as written might prove disastrous.
 When it comes to coconut flour, each tablespoon counts!

-One last tip: please use foil liners when making these coconut flour muffins.
+3. Please use foil liners when making these coconut flour muffins.
 It has been my experience that coconut flour baked goods stick to paper liners.
-They stick even to silicone muffin pans, but for some reason they don’t stick to foil liners.
+They stick even to silicone muffin pans, but for some reason, they don’t stick to greased foil liners.

 Once completely cool, you can keep the leftovers in the fridge, in an airtight container, for up to 5 days.
 Gently reheat them in the microwave on 50% power, about 10 seconds per muffin.
 They also freeze beautifully, and you can defrost them in the microwave.

 Another wonderful muffin recipe that uses coconut flour is this recipe for healthy lemon poppy seed muffins.
 They are AMAZING.
-Unlike these coconut flour muffins, they are sweetened with stevia, so whether that’s a plus or a minus is up to you, but I’ve been transitioning into using stevia as my sweetener after finding out that sugar alcohols cause one of my teens digestive distress. 😳
+Unlike these coconut flour muffins, they are sweetened with stevia.
+And these coconut flour chocolate muffins are incredibly fluffy and so delicious.

 Coconut Flour Muffins